Removing videos from YouTube

 Removing videos from YouTube can be a complex, time consuming pursuit, and one that is not by any means guaranteed to be successful.
 Whether the request comes from a business, government or individual, Google will assess each case and make a decision on whether there are any legal issues that require them to remove the video.
 If the video does not breach any laws, it is unlikely the request will be honored, and the video is likely to stay in the public domain.

-How to Get YouTube Videos Removed
+Government requests to Remove YouTube Videos

 Google receives thousands of requests and court orders each year from countries attempting to remove video content from YouTube.
 Requests are made for many reason, from allegations of defamation to violation of local laws, for example laws prohibiting pornography or incitement to violence, or ethnic and racial hatred.
 For a global communications company, keeping up to date with complex and varied local laws can be a very difficult issue to tackle.
 As can be seen from Google’s transparency report, even government requests and court orders do not have a 100% compliance rate, as Google will not remove content that they do not believe to be in breach of a law.